Inflation Regime

 Can inflation be a regime even when inflation is not especially high?

 Yes.
 A regime is not defined only by level.
-A low but stable inflation environment can still be a regime if price behavior is persistent enough to shape policy, expectations, and market interpretation.
+A low but stable inflation environment can still be a regime if price behavior is persistent enough to shape policy, expectations, and macro interpretation.
 What matters is continuity and macro relevance, not just whether the number looks extreme.

 What is the difference between an inflation regime and a one-off inflation shock?